JSTOR-Labs/plant-humanities/ayahuasca/README.md

 <param ve-entity eid="Q3772280"><!--Guayusa-->
 <param ve-image
         url="https://www.biodiversitylibrary.org/pageimage/47391371"
-        label="Excerpt of Spruce's translation and summary of Villavicencio's description of ayahuasca consumption and rituals (ca. 1854)" description="This page can be found in Spruce's Notes of a Botanist...,chapter 25, vol 2." attribution="Courtesy of the Smithsonian Libraries via Biodiversity Heritage Library" license="Public Domain"
+        label="Excerpt of Richard Spruce’s translation and summary of Villavicencio’s description of ayahuasca consumption and rituals (ca. 1854).
+Richard Spruce, Notes of a Botanist..., chapter.
+25, vol 2.
+Smithsonian Libraries via BHL, public domain." ref="2">
-        ref="2">
 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/445472673/full/full/0/default.jpg"
-       label="Villavicencio's personal account of ayahuasca consumption published in Geografía de la República del Ecuador, 1858" description="This is the original text in Spanish that Spruce used to expand his essay on caapi and ayahuasca.
-This excerpt includes an ethnobotanical note on guayusa which was omitted in Spruce's essay." attribution="Courtesy of Dumbarton Oaks Research Library, call number: RARE F3714.V54 1858" license="Public Domain"
+       label="Villavicencio’s personal account of ayahuasca consumption.
+This is the original text (Spanish) that Richard Spruce used to expand his essay on caapi and ayahuasca.
+This excerpt includes an ethnobotanical note on guayusa which was omitted from Spruce’s essay.
+Published in Manuel Villavicencio, Geografía de la República del Ecuador, 1858, Dumbarton Oaks, public domain." ref="3">
-       ref="3">
 {#paragraph20}